 For physically-challenged students, the amount awarded is determined by the Wisconsin Department of Vocational Rehabilitation based upon information provided by the Financial Aid Office regarding the student's financial need and other aid awarded.
 Students must apply directly at the district DVR Office.
-The Financial Aid Office will estimate the student's DVR grant eligibility before awarding loans and adjust the estimate when the final award is made by the DVR office.
+The Financial Aid Office estimates the student's DVR grant eligibility before awarding loans and adjusts the estimate when the final award is made by the DVR office.

-Students will be eligible to receive the Fund for Wisconsin Scholars
+Students eligible to receive the Fund for Wisconsin Scholars

 Gift Assistance for Non-Wisconsin Residents